aws-samples/aws-appsync-calorie-tracker-workshop/3_appsync_stack/README.md

 - caltrack_activity_category_table
 - caltrack_user_aggregate_table

-Execute following CLI command to load some sample activity categories to be used by the web app.
+Execute following CLI command to load the sample activity categories to be used by the app.
 ```
 aws dynamodb batch-write-item --request-items file://assets/activity-categories.json
 ```